 The best view in Bolton Landing belongs to the Algonquin.
 The view of Lake George from a stool at their lengthy bar or from a table on any of their outdoor decks is hard to beat.
 The Algonquin serves burgers, sandwiches, seafood, steaks, and pasta.
 It’s tough to eat when you’re staring at those views, trust us.
 For an exquisite meal with guaranteed fresh ingredients, check out the Huddle Kitchen and Bar.
 Their outdoor seating is perfect for an early evening meal.

 Warrensburg isn’t located on Lake George, but it’s still chock full of options for a great meal.
 The Grist Mill offers fine dining in a rustic, historic building next to the Schroon River.
 For more casual pub fare with a local feel, grab a stool at George Henry’s.
 Order some wings in a variety of flavors and wash them down with an ice cold draft beer.

-If you’re staying in one of the small outskirt towns of the Lake George Area you’ll have plenty of options for dinner.
+If you’re staying in one of the small outskirts towns of the Lake George Area you’ll have plenty of options for dinner.
 In Chestertown, take route 8 to The Place for huge portions of flavorful Italian food, or stay in town for a tender steak at The Bullhouse.
-In Lake Luzerne, head to Ciro’s Restaurant for Italian favorites or the Long Horn Restaurant & Pub for sandwiches at the bar.
-In North Creek, Basil & Wicks is a post-skiing favorite that’s just as good in the fall, and barVino is the place for local ingredients and diverse wines and beers.
+In Lake Luzerne, head to the Long Horn Restaurant & Pub for sandwiches at the bar.
+In North Creek, Trapper's Tavern is a post-skiing favorite that’s just as good in the fall, and The Barking Spider is a casual and cozy place for diverse wines and beers with friends.

 Whichever restaurant you choose, make sure to skip dessert.
 After dinner you’re heading to Martha’s Dandee Crème in Queensbury.
 Their towering ice cream cones and daily flavors are a legend in the Lake George Area.